micmejia/bible-dump/AMPC/Mark/Mark 13.md

-Now when they take you [to court] and put you under arrest, do not be anxious beforehand about what you are to say _nor_ [_even_] _meditate about it_; but say whatever is given you in that hour _and_ at the moment, for it is not you who will be speaking, but the Holy Spirit.
+Now when they take you [to court] and put you under arrest, do not be anxious beforehand about what you are to say nor [even] meditate about it; but say whatever is given you in that hour and at the moment, for it is not you who will be speaking, but the Holy Spirit.